apparena/docs/docs/api/050-config.rst

 This is not the case when PUTting a config or info entry, or more specific, when changing an entry containing the meta data field: unrecognized fields are saved into the meta data array.

-To clarify this concept, we go through the process and make a before after comparison.
+To clarify this concept, we go through the process in simple example.

 Lets assume a config entry of an app/template/project with the configId 'test_config' and the type 'input' which means it is a text field.
 The meta data field is initially empty.
 A GET request on that entry would yield something like: